How To Zip A Folder In Linux Distribution Using Compression Levels

 • Command-line method

-Both methods can be used for creating a zip file in the working directory.
-But the graphical method is much simpler for zipping a directory structure and later extracting the zip file with one click.
+Both methods can be used to create a zip file in the working directory.
+However, the graphical method is much simpler for zipping a directory structure and later extracting the zip file with one click.
 Moreover, if you have a good hand on the command line interface, you can readily go for it.

 Also read: How to delete files and directories in Linux – Simple Guide